 Mechanisms of lampricide toxicity

 Sea lamprey invaded the Great Lakes in the early 20th century, and continue to threaten populations of native fishes.
 Control of these parasitic invaders involves regular application of specialized pesticides - TFM and niclosamide - to nursery streams containing lamprey larvae.

-My postdoctoral work investigates how niclosamide and niclosamide-TFM mixes affect the mitochondria of native fish and sea lamprey.
-What is the mechanism of toxicity of these agents and what does it have to do with oxidative stress?
+My postdoctoral work investigates how niclosamide and TFM-niclosamide mixes affect the mitochondria of native fish and sea lamprey.
+What is the mechanism of toxicity of these agents, and what does it have to do with oxidative stress?

 Does hypoxia pattern matter?

-Periods of low oxygen are a fact of life for many fishes, and physiologists have a good understanding of how fish cope with stable, long periods of low oxygen.
+Periods of low oxygen are a fact of life for many fishes, and physiologists have a good understanding of how fish cope with stable, prolong periods of low oxygen.
 However, we have much poorer understanding of how fish cope with repeated cycles between low and high oxygen, even though we know so called patterns of 'intermittent hypoxia' are very common in the wild.

 My PhD research investigated how killifish cope with low oxygen, and how these fish use different strategies to deal with daily cycles of hypoxia-reoxygenation compared to constant exposure to low oxygen conditions.